xuzhg/Document/_posts/2015-04-17-02-01-model-builder-abstract.md

 {% endhighlight %}

 #### Convention model builder
-To build an Edm Model using convention model builder is to create an IEdmModel object by a set of conventions.
-Such conventions are pre-defined in Web API OData to help model builder to identify types, keys, association etc in the finial Edm model.
-ODataConventionModelBuilder wrappers these conventions and apply them to the Edm model when building.
+To build an Edm Model using convention model builder is to create an `IEdmModel` object by a set of conventions.
+Such conventions are pre-defined in Web API OData to help model builder to identify Edm types, keys, association etc automatically , and add them into the finial Edm model. `ODataConventionModelBuilder` wrappers these conventions and apply them to the Edm model when building.
 The basic code structure of this way is shown as:
 {% highlight csharp %}
 public static IEdmModel GetEdmModel()
 {